-- Citizenship through Naturalization.
-This is a process by which an eligible alien applies for citizenship and is accepted based on specific requirements;
+- Citizenship through naturalization.
+This is a process by which an eligible individual applies for citizenship and is accepted based on specific requirements

-- By winning the Diversity Visa Program.
-The Green Card Lottery is held every fiscal year to randomly select eligible aliens from countries with a low rate of immigration to the U.S.
+- By winning the diversity visa program.
+The green card lottery is held every fiscal year to randomly select eligible foreign citizens from countries with a low rate of immigration to the U.S.

-U.S. law allows multiple citizenships.
-In other words, you can commit to the Constitution of the United States and retain your previous citizenship.
+U.S. law allows dual citizenships.
+In other words, you can commit to the constitution of the United States and retain your previous citizenship.